kyoheiu/purify-amazon-url/README.md

 ```

 ## usage
-Install via addons.mozilla.org and just right-click and choose "purify Amazon URL" to reload Amazon page with purified URL.
+Just right-click and choose "purify Amazon URL" to reload Amazon page with purified URL.